andersonaddo/greasyfork-userscripts/reddit-userscripts/README.md

 Not synched up to Greasyforks via web sockets like my other userscripts because I'm lazy tonight.

+# Reddit to Redlib button

+Same as Reddit Redirector, but it is triggered by a button and not automatic.

 # Automatic Redlib Quota & Error Redirector